Is your child having a hard time reading?

 The US Department of Education formed the National Reading Panel in 1997 to study and determine the most effective way to teach reading.
 They concluded an effective reading program has the following components:

-- Phonemic Awareness - capability to hear and manipulate sounds
+- Phonemic Awareness - hearing and manipulating sounds

 Can you explain why the "e" in hen, he and her each makes a different sound?